-Plant your cottage garden for continuous color, a garden burgeoning with beautiful blooms from early Spring on through Fall.
+Plant your garden for continuous color, a garden burgeoning with beautiful blooms from early Spring on through Fall.
 All it takes is some strategic plant choices!

 Does your garden treat you to a glorious bounty of blooms early on in the season with many perennials and bulbs bounding into action then you are left struggling to get color in your garden for the rest of the Summer?
 When you plant your cottage garden for continuous color you will never be short of blooms.
 Choosing plants with different bloom times is key.